tomasvr/esl-uav-controller/README.md

 - [Zehang][DONE] Define a test plan (See shared google drive folder)
 	- Use different versions of the code in different branches to test right away
 	- Test trimming functions for offset

+- [Zehang][DONE] Fix state mismatch function
+	- enter panic mode on state mismatch
+	- pc should not enter switch mode when the js is not in a normal position

 ## Lower priority